Lakshaygaur391/Voice-Agent-_rag/README.md

-# 🎙️ Voice Assistant RAG

-> A fully interactive, voice-controlled AI assistant powered by Retrieval-Augmented Generation (RAG), Whisper speech-to-text, and ElevenLabs voice synthesis.
+An intelligent voice-enabled AI assistant that leverages Retrieval-Augmented Generation (RAG) to provide accurate, context-aware responses from custom data sources.